K1DV5/docal/README.md

 The typical workflow is as follows:

-- The user writes the static parts of the document as usual (Word or LaTeX) but leaving sort of unique hashtags (\#tagname) for the calculation parts.
+- The static parts of the document are written as usual (Word or LaTeX) but leaving sort of unique hashtags (\#tagname) for the calculation parts.

-- The calculations are written on a separate text file with any text editor (Notepad included) and saved next to the document file.
+- The calculations are written on a separate text file with any text editor and saved next to the document file.
 For the syntax of the calculation file, see below.
 But it\'s just a python script with comments.

 - The tool is invoked with the following command: